ml-tuw/ml-tuw.github.io/teaching/ws2223/seminar_bsc.md

 <details>
   <summary><b>Kernels</b> (click to expand)</summary>

+<p>Motivation: Kernels generalise linear classifiers to linear functions in a (potentially infinite dimensional) feature space.
+They are the foundation of various popular machine learning algorithms like the kernel SVM and kernel PCA.</p>

 <p>Overview:</p>
 <ul>
 <li>preface and introduction up to section 1.5 of "Learning with kernels" by Bernhard Schölkopf and Alex Smola, 2002 <a href="http://agbs.kyb.tuebingen.mpg.de/lwk/">(pdf)</a>.</li>